Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/docs/gui.md

 If you have CP005 position report or C7 portfolio export, you can directly [upload it](#upload-the-prepared-etd-file).
 Otherwise, prepare ETD portfolio file in CSV format as follows:

-1. Download an example from the CPME main page by first clicking "Eurex portfolio example" followed by "Download as a CSV file".
+1. Download an example from the CPME main page by first clicking "Portfolio example" followed by "Download as a CSV file".
 1. Edit the CSV file to replace the example with the positions you wish.

 The columns in the CSV file are as follows: